 Optimization of Parent-Led Exposure Delivery in Pediatric OCD

 Principal Investigator: Erin O’Connor, PhD

-When children develop OCD, the most effective treatment available for them is cognitive behavioral therapy with Exposure and Response Prevention (ERP).
-In this treatment, children engage in exposure work where they intentionally trigger their fears (or engage in activities that are likely to trigger their fears) and prevent themselves from engaging in compulsive rituals meant to reduce or eliminate their anxiety.
-Most exposure work occurs outside of the therapist’s office, and for children, parents are often deeply involved in this work.
+When children develop OCD, the most effective treatment available for them is cognitive behavioral therapy (CBT) with exposure and response prevention (ERP).
+Children engage in exposure work where they intentionally trigger their fears (or engage in activities that are likely to trigger those fears) and prevent themselves from engaging in compulsive rituals meant to reduce or eliminate their anxiety.
+Most exposure work occurs outside of the therapist’s office, with parents often deeply involved in helping their children.

-Dr. O’Connor’s project will train parents in the essentials of ERP, and test the effectiveness of this training.
-Dr. O’Connor and her colleagues hope that through this training, parents will become better equipped to guide their children through exposures at home, and will be able to help children engage in a greater quantity of high-quality exposures, leading to better treatment outcomes.
+Dr. O’Connor and her team are training 30 parents in the essentials of ERP, and testing this training’s effectiveness.
+The hope is that, through this training, parents will become better equipped to guide their children through exposures at home, and will be able to help children engage in a greater quantity of high-quality exposures, leading to better treatment outcomes.

 Developing a Cultural Adaptation Toolkit to Increase Equity for Underserved Youth with Obsessive-Compulsive and Related Disorders

 Category: Race, Ethnicity, & Diversity

 While many effective treatments for OCD have been developed through research, most of the studies used did not include diverse groups of research participants.
 This lack of diversity led to a gap in learning how treatments can be adapted to meet the unique needs of diverse populations.
 These needs can be influenced by many aspects of identity including race, ethnicity, culture, income, gender identity, sexual orientation, immigration status, and other socioeconomic and cultural factors—or their unique combinations.